-18.1 We recognise the need to train all our staff on SEND information.
-The SENCO, with the Senior Leadership Team, ensures that training opportunities are matched to Academy development priorities.
-Training opportunities are disseminated in line with the Code of Practice recommendations (general awareness, enhanced training and specialist training).
-The SENCO attends relevant SEN courses and facilitates/signposts relevant SEN focused external training opportunities for all staff.
+- 18.1 We recognise the need to train all our staff on SEND information.
+The SENCO, with the Senior Leadership Team, ensures that training opportunities are matched to academy development priorities.
+Training opportunities are disseminated in line with the Code of Practice recommendations (general awareness, enhanced training and specialist training). - 18.2 It is expected that Trust SENCOs will attend relevant professional development courses, including the SENCO Network Meetings.